christianfuerst/woocommerce-hive-payment-method/readme.txt

 6. Settings for this plugin within WooCommerce Payments Settings

 == Changelog ==

+= 1.1.1 - 2019-4-26 =
+* Tweaked variable price range to display STEEM/SBD currency symbol only once instead of twice.

 = 1.1.0 - 2019-3-16 =
 * Added two new crypto exchanges to query for STEEM/SBD exchange rates.
 Now a total of three exchanges are queried: Binance, Bittrex and Poloniex.
 The rates are averaged.